PSPDFKit/react-native/README.md

 Lets create a simple app that integrates `PSPDFKit.framework` and uses the `react-native-pspdfkit` module.

-1. Make sure `react-native-cli` is installed: `npm install -g react-native-cli`
+1. Make sure `react-native-cli` is installed: `yarn global add react-native-cli`
 2. Create the app with `react-native init YourApp`.
 3. Step into your newly created app folder: `cd YourApp`
 4. Install `react-native-pspdfkit` from GitHub: `react-native install github:PSPDFKit/react-native`